google.com, pub-5407035587591446, DIRECT, f08c47fec0942fa0

 may have only one in the general area - or if larger, perhaps one in the

-Here's an image of a "Low Profile" RV Air Conditioning Rooftop Unit.
+Here's an image on the right of a "Low Profile" RV Air Conditioning Rooftop Unit.

 Most Class A Diesels will have at least 2 or 3, depending on the internal floor plan and the engineers who designed it.
 There are several different brands of rooftop AC units available.
 If you are ordering your RV new, you can select how many RV ac units you want and the BTU's of them.